Malik-Naeem-Awan/QA_Challenge_p/README.md

 - Third party API integrations or dependencies.
 - OCR technology testing (if used in the verification process).
 - Non functional testing of the feature.
+- Compliance testing with regulatory standards of data privacy, processing and other regulations.

 ---